top of page

 What is School Readiness?

 School readiness is a phrase which is often used in preschool settings but what does it really mean?
-Here you'll find out what a 'school ready' child looks like and discover some practical ways to prepare your child for that all important big day in September.
+Here you'll find out what a 'school-ready' child looks like and discover some practical ways to prepare your child for that all-important big day in September.
 It's worth remembering that there can be a HUGE difference between a child who has only recently turned four and a child who will turn five in their first few weeks at school.
-A turbulent couple of years due to the global pandemic will also mean that your child has spent a lot of time at home.
+A turbulent couple of years during the global pandemic will also mean that your child probably spent a lot of time at home as a baby.
 Schools are VERY aware of this and will adapt and ensure that they meet the children at the various stages that they are at!
 Childhood isn't a race and early years professionals are more than used to differentiating their provision to ensure appropriate levels of challenge for all.
 Just like preschool, learning through play is still the main approach in Reception.

 school kids

-• able to dress and undress independently (although help may be needed with tricky buttons!)
+• able to dress and undress independently (although help may be needed with tricky buttons and pesky socks!).

-• able to use cutlery to eat lunch - it's worth noting that all Reception aged children are entitled to a free school meal
+• able to use cutlery to eat lunch - it's worth noting that all children from Reception to Year Two are entitled to a free school meal.

 • able to tidy away toys!